ireaml/defects_workflow/README.md

 # `defects_workflow`
 Workflow to run defect calculations with aiida.

-Currently, it automatises the following steps:
+Currently, it automates the following steps:
 1. Relaxation of host structure (from mp-id or user defined structure)
 2. Defect generation
    * Defect charge states are determined based on the most common oxidation states for the element (following